FatinIshraq/Generative-Adversarial-Networks-Implementation/README.md

 | Optimizer | Adam (lr=1e-3, β₁=0.5) |
 | Image preprocessing | Scale to [−1, 1] |

-Separate optimizers for Generator and Discriminator.
-Custom `tf.GradientTape` training loop — no `model.fit()`.
+Custom `tf.GradientTape` training loop with separate optimizers for Generator and Discriminator.

 ---